Diana Hart: Autobiography

 After the death of her younger brother, Owen Hart, in a wrestling accident, Hart became very outspoken about the wrestling industry and wrote a controversial book entitled Under the Mat: Inside Wrestling's Greatest Family, which discussed alleged secrets of the Hart family.
 Owen's widow, Martha, intended to sue Hart over the book, which caused the book to be removed from publication.
 It was later claimed by Hart that the stories that were printed in the book were completely twisted and changed from how she had written them originally, and she was deeply hurt by the controversy that it caused her family because of it.
 Her brother Bret has questioned her claim that she was not aware of the book's content before publication.
 Hart has disowned the book and stated that she wishes it had never been written.

 Cauliflower Heart trilogy

-In 2015 Hart stated that she was intending to write a trilogy of romance novels.
+In 2015, Hart stated that she was intending to write a trilogy of romance novels.
 The book series is entitled Cauliflower Heart and revolves around a woman born into a wrestling family.
 The first book entitled Cauliflower Heart: A Romantic Wrestler, which was released in 2014.
 Hart received a silver medal award by the Reader's Favorite in the category Sports Fiction for the book.
 It was also a runner-up at the Hollywood Book Festival in the category genre-based books.
 The second part of the series is entitled Cauliflower Heart: Wrestling With Life and was released on October 7, 2016.
-The third and final part was released on February 17 in 2017 and is called Cauliflower Heart: She Who Laughs Last.
+The third and final part was released on February 17, 2017, and is called Cauliflower Heart: She Who Laughs Last.